2017-18 Cherokee Nation Scholarship Applications

 Hours earned Fall =12 or more: $2000 Spring Award

-Hours earned Spring =5 or less: $0 (You may reapply for the next Spring semester)
+Hours earned Spring =5 or less: $0 for the following academic school year

 Hours earned Spring =6-11hrs: $1000 Fall Award